-This Article and an article written independently by Dustin Buehler at roughly the same time are the first sustained economic analyses of personal jurisdiction.
-Dustin Buehler argues that the high cost of jurisdictional disputes deters plaintiffs from filing meritorious law suits and thus undermines the deterrent function of the law.5 Richard Posner devotes less than one page to personal jurisdiction in Economic Analysis of Law, and he views the economic function of personal jurisdiction doctrine as minimizing total litigation costs.6 That is, he takes an ex post perspective.
+This article is the first sustained economic analysis of personal jurisdiction.
+Richard Posner devotes less than one page to personal jurisdiction in Economic Analysis of Law, and he views the economic function of personal jurisdiction doctrine as minimizing total litigation costs.5 That is, he takes an ex post perspective.
 This is a notable contrast to most of his work, which focuses on ex ante incentives.
-Books and articles on the economics of procedure ignore jurisdiction completely.7 Alan Sykes argues that forum shopping by foreign plaintiffs distorts trade and investment patterns, because American firms operating abroad are subject to jurisdiction in the United States where liability is generally higher, thus giving foreign firms a cost advantage in
+Books and articles on the economics of procedure ignore jurisdiction completely.6 Alan Sykes argues that forum shopping by foreign plaintiffs distorts trade and investment patterns, because American firms operating abroad are subject to jurisdiction in the United States, where liability is generally higher, thus giving foreign firms a cost-advantage in non-U.S. markets.
+Like this article, Sykes takes an ex ante perspective.
+Nevertheless, because he is concerned with American firms which are indisputably subject to personal jurisdiction in the United States, his analysis focuses on forum non-conveniens and the interpretation of the Alien Tort Statute, rather than on core personal jurisdiction doctrines.